-Biomes are very large areas on the earth’s surface, with animals and plants adapting to their environment.
+Biomes are very large ecological areas on the earth’s surface, with fauna and flora (animals and plants) adapting to their environment.
 Biomes are often defined by abiotic factors such as climate, relief, geology, soils and vegetation.
-A biome is NOT an ecosystem.
-If you take a closer look, you will notice that different plants or animals in a biome have similar adaptations that make it possible for them to exist in that area.
-There are many major biomes on earth.
-(Read more about World Biomes Here)
+A biome is NOT an ecosystem, although in a way it can look like a massive ecosystem.
+If you take a closer look, you will notice that plants or animals in any of the biomes have special adaptations that make it possible for them to exist in that area.
+You may find many units of ecosystems within one biome.

-Let us take a quick look at each of these biomes:
+Let us take a quick look at each of these biomes below:

 The Desert Biomes: They are the Hot and Dry Deserts, Semi Arid Deserts, Coastal Deserts and Cold Deserts.